seankwarren/Django-React-jwt-authentication/README.md

 ## Allowing Frontend Access with CORS

-o allow requests from our frontend application, we need to set up Cross-Origin Resource Sharing (CORS) configuration for our Django project.
+To allow requests from our frontend application, we need to set up Cross-Origin Resource Sharing (CORS) configuration for our Django project.
 The  [django-cors-headers](https://pypi.org/project/django-cors-headers/) library provides a simple way to enable CORS in our application.

 First, we need to install the ```django-cors-headers``` package by running the following command: <br> ```pip install django-cors-headers```